Please Note - If you are cruising around Australia you need to select Pacific.

 We require your age at the point of policy purchase.

-If you travel frequently throughout the year or have multiple trips planned internationally or domestically then you could look at an annual policy that will cover for all the destinations you will be travelling to.
-For further details regarding this, have a look at our travel insurance for frequent travellers guide.
+If you travel frequently through the year or have multiple trips planned internationally or domestically then you could look at an annual policy that will cover for all the destinations you will be travelling to.

 This really depends on the insurer as some policies might require that the people listed on the certificate be travelling together, others don't.
 So in this case it pays to research.